timfalls/leads-launcher/README.md

 # leads-launcher

-Easily/quickly open the LinkedIn profiles of a list of leads, with each profile in its own browser tab.
-Track status of leads.
+A browser-based tool for managing LinkedIn outreach leads.
+Paste in a list of names and URLs, open all profiles in one click, and track each lead's status across sessions.
+No install, no login, no data leaves your browser.